idealparable/BibleQ/DidLazarusWriteJohn.md

 In Acts 4, after (in 3) Peter and John were preaching, they're arrested and we're told in 4:5-6 that rulers/elders/scribes were gathered, and Annas the high priest, Caiaphas, and John and Alexander, /and all who were of high-priestly descent./ (LSB)

 Really doesn't matter, but it's interesting that evidently someone of high-priestly descent (I think that last phrase is meant to modify all four of these names) is listed right after Caiaphas, and we know of two people named John tied to Galilee, and there's also John the Baptist and yeah.
-Potentially two people named John were known to Caiphas.
+Potentially two people named John were known to Caiaphas.
 It's totally irrelevant probably, but hey.

 Then there was this which I had no idea of: